Updated: Feb 25

 Robby was confident he could make it to Gallup without refueling.
 The land rover was a modified hybrid with good range when driven wisely to allow regeneration of its battery bank whenever possible.
 Normally an eight hour drive from Barstow to Gallup, Robby figured he could do it in ten, maybe nine hours if nothing happened along the way to delay him.
-He'd been lucky so far, and as he passed Needles without slowing, he felt good having escaped from California unscathed.
+He'd been lucky so far, and as he passed through Needles without slowing, he felt good having escaped from California unscathed.
 That's when the telescopic heads up display alerted him to a possible roadblock ahead just past the J Street exit.
 Change of plans.

 ~ more to come soon ~